ocean-slang/go-swace/README.md

 Ongoing work to explore eddy dynamics using SWOT, PACE, and Argo.

 Preliminary work.
-We are currently running this workflow on NASA-supported Cryocloud: https://book.cryointhecloud.com/intro.html
+We are currently running this workflow on Cryocloud (NASA-supported): https://book.cryointhecloud.com/intro.html

 We recommend that you do as well.

 Current workflow: